per-gron/blackhole/README.markdown

 * Download Black Hole
 * Compile Black Hole by running `./compile.sh` from a terminal inside the Black Hole source directory.
-* Make a symbolic link called `bsc` somewhere in your path that points the to the newly created `bh` binary in the Black Hole source directory.
+* Make a symbolic link called somewhere in your path that points the to the newly created `bh` binary in the Black Hole source directory.
 * You can now run Black Hole with the command `bh`.
 To see what you